Pavani167/DSA-For-Placements/README.md

 # DSA-For-Placements
-All Important type of Problems for DSA
+All Important types of Problems for DSA